Surgery is often the best option for bulging varicose veins visible

 patients undergoing laparoscopic cholecystectomy (removal of the gall bladder).

-Other techniques such as Duplex guided foam
+Duplex guided foam

 sclerotherapy rarely treat the veins at a single session and require